Bluedot-Innovation/PointSDK-CleverTapSDK-IntegrationExample-iOS/README.md

 # CleverTap Custom Event Example

-A sample project used to test the integration between CleverTap Appboy SDK and Bluedot Point SDK.
+A sample project used to test the integration between CleverTap SDK and Bluedot Point SDK.
 ## Getting Started

-This project depends on `BluedotPointSDK` and `Appboy-iOS-SDK`.
+This project depends on `BluedotPointSDK` and `CleverTap-iOS-SDK`.
 Both dependencies ban be managed by [CocoaPods](https://cocoapods.org/).
 Please refer to the `Podfile` in the repository.

 ### Implement `BluedotPointSDK`